 - Normal retirement costs,

-- Death in service benefits,
+- Death in service benefits.

 - Temporary disability benefits,

-- Supplemental retirement benefits (13th check),
+- Supplemental retirement benefits (13th payment),

-- Amortization of over or under funding, and
+- Amortization of over- or underfunding, and

 - Early retirement incentives (employer option).

-The ongoing cost of the IMRF benefit package for the Regular plan covering normal retirement costs, death in service benefits, temporary disability benefits and supplemental retirement benefits, is 8.49% of payroll in 2007.
-Put another way, for each dollar of service an employee renders, the employer also incurs a pension cost of 8.49 cents.
-To the extent an employer is overfunded, the 8.49 cents is reduced to amortize its surplus.
-To the extent an employer is underfunded, the 8.49 cents is increased to amortize the shortfall.
+The ongoing cost of the IMRF benefit package for the Regular plan covering normal retirement costs, death in service benefits, temporary disability benefits and supplemental retirement benefits, is 8.38% of payroll in 2008.
+Put another way, for each dollar of service an employee renders, the employer also incurs a pension cost of 8.38 cents.
+To the extent an employer was overfunded, the 8.38 cents is reduced to amortize its surplus.
+To the extent an employer was underfunded, the 8.38 cents is increased to collect the shortfall.

-The average employer rate for the Regular plan for 2007 is 9.72% and reflects the fact that the Regular plan is currently less than 100% funded on an actuarial basis.
+The average employer rate for the Regular plan for 2008 is 9.47% and reflects the fact that the Regular plan is currently less than 100% funded on an actuarial basis.